dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 :::caution Warning

-Only use this method with TypeORM.
-It throws an error if you use other database clients.
+Only available with TypeORM.
+Throws an error with other database clients.

 :::

-This method creates schemas/tables in the user database based on the provided TypeORM entity classes.
+Creates schemas/tables in the user database based on the provided TypeORM entity classes.

-#### runtime.dropUserSchema()
+### runtime.dropUserSchema()

 ```typescript
 dropUserSchema(): Promise<void>;